 \subsection{Newsvendor Problem}

-In Section \ref{sec:motivation} we already showed a comparison of the order quantities resulting from DRRO with the ERM and DRO order quantities.
-In this section, we expand on this discussion by investigating the optimal policy resulting from the relaxation of the DRRO problem.
+We begin with the classical univariate newsvendor model.
+In Section~\ref{sec:motivation} we compared the ERM, DRO, and DRRO order quantities for the case where the wholesale price is small relative to the retail price.
+We now revisit this problem to evaluate the convex relaxation in more detail and additionally study scenarios with different buy--sell ratios.

-Figure \ref{fig:theta_vs_delta_newsvendor_extended} shows the order quantities for all four strategies (ERM, DRO, DRRO, and the DRRO relaxation) for the example from Section \ref{sec:motivation} where $s=0.1$ and $b=2$.
-In Figure \ref{fig:regret_vs_delta_newsvendor_extended} we show the corresponding (exact) regret.
-It can be seen that the order quantity obtained from the relaxation very closely tracks the true optimal order quantity.
-For radii up to about 6 these quantities are indeed identical.
-The corresponding regret exhibits an even smaller gap.
+Figure~\ref{fig:comparison_newsvendor_extended} displays the optimal order quantities and exact regrets for ERM, DRO, DRRO, and the DRRO relaxation for the setting with selling price $s=2$, wholesale price $b=0.1$, Wasserstein order $p=2$, and $N=1000$ samples drawn from $N(100,10^2)$.
+The relaxation nearly perfectly tracks the DRRO optimal order quantity for radii up to $\delta\approx 6$.
+The regret gap is even smaller, illustrating the tightness of the relaxation.

-If we instead consider the setting where the newsvendor can still sell at $s=2$ but can now only buy at $b=1.5$, we obtain the results shown in Figures \ref{fig:theta_vs_delta_newsvendor_extended_other} and \ref{fig:regret_vs_delta_newsvendor_extended_other}.
-In this case, not only do the regrets, but also the optimal order quantities of the DRRO problem and its relaxation, perfectly track each other for all uncertainty radii.

-Notably, in this setting, the DRRO policy becomes more \textit{conservative} as the uncertainty radius increases.
-This contrasts with the previous example where the policy became more \textit{aggressive} as uncertainty increased.
-This behavior aligns with the intuition behind a regret-optimal policy.
-When newspapers are very cheap, ordering in excess is a reasonable strategy.
-If demand is low, the financial loss is minimal, but if demand is high, the profit per newspaper is substantial, making an aggressive ordering strategy beneficial.
-Conversely, when the wholesale price is high relative to the retail price, the newsvendor should exercise caution in ordering excessively.
-In this scenario, the potential losses from overordering are significant if demand is low, while the upside from high demand is comparatively limited.

-The threshold at which the policy switches from being more aggressive with increased uncertainty to more conservative is when the wholesale price is exactly half the retail price.
-The DRRO optimal policy in this case is exactly the ERM policy as can be seen in Figure \ref{fig:comparison_newsvendor_extended_other2}.